When should I introduce my child to school?

 Is there parking for parents at the school?

 Parking is available on the streets outside the school, or in our roundabout.
 For safety we ask that you keep out of the staff car park and off the yellow lines.

 What is the role of the Board of Trustees?

 The Board of Trustees is the governing body of our school.
 They set the strategic direction in consultation with its community and provide and review school policies.

 How often does the Board of Trustees meet and can I attend the meetings?

-The Board of Trustees meets on the fourth Tuesday of every month at 4.30pm in the board room.
+The Board of Trustees meets on the third Tuesday of every month at 4.30pm in the board room.
 This is a public meeting so anyone from the community can attend.
 Minutes are available in the office for public record and can be viewed during office hours.

 If I have concerns about my child’s progress when is the best time to talk with the teacher?

 We encourage parents/caregivers to contact the school if they are concerned about their child’s progress and wish to discuss matters with the teacher.
-An interview time should be arranged either directly with the teacher or go through the school office.
+An interview time should be arranged either directly with the teacher or through the school office.

 How does the school report to parents on their child’s progress?